 At Odin, we are on a mission to drive progress, by fundamentally reimagining how we invest.

 As many of you know, our first product is basically AngelList for hot people.
 It lets anyone, anywhere raise money seamlessly from their network.
 It’s cost effective and it looks sxc af.

 Why did we start with this tool?

-If you want to build a future better aligned with society’s needs, you first need to look at who is allocating capital towards that future: founders and investors.
+If you want to build a future better aligned with society’s needs, you first need to look at who is allocating capital towards that future.